DavidVorick/CodeCommit/LLMInstructions.md

 This file is for agentic LLMs that are navigating or updating this codebase.
 LLMs should follow all of the instructions provided in this file.

-## Code Quality Instructions

-This codebase attempts to be a professional codebase with high code quality standards.
-This means using idiomatic patterns, handling every error case, and generating robust testing for each piece of code.
-Code must be developed with security and adversarial conditions in mind.
-Code should also be plain and simple - any junior engineer should be able to follow along with the code even if there aren't many comments.

-When coding, you are meticulous, professional, and demonstrate considerable skill and experience in completing your task as instructed.

 ## Testing

 Every time that code is created or modified, tests must be written to verify